-Even though the country has been in lockdown due to Coronavirus, the ‘normal’ reasons for needing residential or nursing care still exist.
-However, it is undeniable that COVID19 has changed the care landscape for the short-term.
+Even though the country has been in a pandemic for the past year, the ‘normal’ reasons for needing residential or nursing care still exist.
+However, it is undeniable that Covid 19 has changed the care landscape for the short term.

 Residential & Nursing Home funding